Microsoft Flight Simulator (2020 video game): Technology

 Developer Asobo Studio scanned the interiors and exteriors of aircraft with a 3D scanner to create their realistic looks, polished with modeling and printing.
-Textron Aviation also helped with the realism of the Cessna and Beechcraft aircraft.
-There are also realistic physics and weather systems, and utilization of real-world weather data.
+Textron Aviation helped with the realism of the Cessna and Beechcraft aircraft.
+There are realistic physics and weather systems, and utilization of real-world weather data.
 For instance, if it is raining somewhere in real life, it can rain in-game.
-Individual clouds have their own behaviours and will impact aircraft performance depending on its location within the system.
+Individual clouds have their own behaviours and impact aircraft performance depending on its location within the system.
 Flight Simulator features a 600 km draw distance and allows the player to see storms on the horizon, with lightning cracking inside the clouds.
 Flight Simulator is the first flight simulator to enable worldwide visual flight rules (VFR), a feature not seen in contemporary flight simulators used by airlines to train and test pilots.

 Through cloud-based technology, Flight Simulator sends data to the computer or console in real time, with AI being utilized to extrapolate geometry from a blend of satellite and flyover imagery.
 Other sources of data include terrain data for landscaping, data for foliage density, real-time meteorological data, and air traffic updates.
 A separate atmospheric renderer simulates accurate humidity and pollution.
 Skyscrapers cast shadows over each other that darken as the player reaches street level and cities disperse light at night that radiates the sky.
 Cloud technology is used to calculate, among other things, the way air flows around natural structures such as mountains to cause pockets of turbulence, or stream in the world's real-time air traffic, and time of day and weather.
-The game's detailed physics were also chained to the aircraft itself: for instance, certain aircraft speeds determine the speed of the water streaming through the aircraft's windows, and certain wind movements determine the shape of turbulence.
+The game's detailed physics were chained to the aircraft itself: for instance, certain aircraft speeds determine the speed of the water streaming through the aircraft's windows, and certain wind movements determine the shape of turbulence.